sangeereddy30/sangeereddy30/README.md

 ## Hi there! 👋 I'm Sangeetha Reddy Pulicherla!

 I’m an Aspiring **Software Developer** who loves working on **algorithms, data structures, and system design**.
 I enjoy solving complex problems and contributing to open-source projects.
-I am also a **Data Science and Data Engineering Enthusiast**, exploring **machine learning, big data technologies, and data pipelines**.
+I am also an **Data Science and Data Engineering Enthusiast**, exploring **machine learning, big data technologies, and data pipelines**.

 ---